 It appeared to me that the service wasn’t very consistent, considering numbing took 20 minutes during my first visit.

-Essentially, I’ve paid more to receive a “cheaper” product and to have treatment on fewer areas (excluded undereye).
-So on a price level, I do prefer my regular clinic.
+Essentially, I’ve paid more to receive a “cheaper” product and to have treatment in fewer areas (excluded undereye).
+So at a price level, I do prefer my regular clinic.

 But it’s always good to have options and to try new things.
 At least, I learnt from my personal experience that Xeomin works as well as Botox (Allergan).
 And on occasions when I need something that would have a quicker onset of effects, I could reach out to Xeomin.
 Who knows, maybe I’ll discover in time to come that Xeomin lasts longer than Allergan.
 That, well, I have to wait for a few months to find out.